 When engaging customers through SMS messages in France, you are legally required to give end-users the ability to opt out from all promotional messages via a short code.
-You can choose to use a dedicated short code or a shared short code through a local French partner for your opt-out/STOP messages.
+You can choose to use a dedicated short code or a shared short code through a local partner for your opt-out/STOP messages.
 Be aware that these processes can differ by aggregator, such as mGage or Infobip.

 SMS partners (such as mGage and Infobip) do not check for opt-out requests or do any local suppression.
 This is your responsibility.

 Shared short code for SMS messages in France works a little differently than in other countries.
 For a French shared code, you need to collect SMS consent through a web service, e.g. Campaign web forms.
 If you use other web forms, make sure to import consent into Campaign.
 You cannot obtain consent by keyword text from a handset.

 - Opt-in via mobile originated (MO) messages is not supported for shared short codes, only by web form.